Skip to main content

 This feature allows you to:

-• import and sync cards and relations from files (CSV, XLS, XLSX) into CMDBuild or export cards and relations to files (CSV, XLS, XLSX)
+• import and synchronize cards and relations from files (CSV, XLS, XLSX) into CMDBuild, or export them to files (CSV, XLS, XLSX)

-• import and sync cards and relations from relational database tables
+• import and synchronize cards and relations from relational database tables

-• import and sync cards and relations from DWG files (2D floor plans)
+• import and synchronize cards and relations from DWG files (2D floor plans)

-• import and sync cards and relations from IFC files (3D BIM models)
+• import and synchronize cards and relations from IFC files (3D BIM models)

-Import and export operations are defined through specific templates, configured in the Administration Module, which include all necessary information for each type of operation.
+Import and export operations are defined through templates, configured in the Administration Module, which include all required information for each type of operation.

 Access to features